 At the same time, employers tried to make sense of the government orders.
 So how do these programs play into your business’s taxes?
-Continue reading below to learn more about these programs and how you can properly account for them.
+Continue reading below to learn more about these programs, covid tax status, and how you can properly account for them.

 Is COVID a Natural Disaster?

 Is COVID Considered a Natural Disaster for Taxes?

 For those wondering, “Is COVID a natural disaster?” or, “is COVID a qualified disaster,” when it comes to taxes, the answer is yes.